tdwg/bdq/tg2/_review/README.md

 <pre>
-├── build  build scripts and templates to assemble pages │   ├── .md files are working files that are to become templates but are not yet │   ├── .py files build other artifacts
+├── build  build scripts and templates to assemble pages │   ├── authors_configuration.yaml list of authors and contributors used by build scripts │   ├── .md files are working files that are to become templates but are not yet │   ├── .py files build other artifacts
+│   ├── draft_build_termlist.py builds the docs/{term}/index.md files and dist/{term}.xml files from templates, builds for draft standard
+│   ├── temp_namespaces.yaml File for draft standard only, provides metadata for build scripts that comes from rs.tdwg.org for approved standards
+│   ├── temp_term-lists.csv File for draft standard only, provides metadata for build scripts that comes from rs.tdwg.org for approved standards
-│   └── templates template files used by build scripts ├── dist Generated csv distribution files for building other artifacts │   └── bdqcore_tests_vertical.csv  List of test label, prefLabel, and fully qualified name, purpose?
+│   └── templates template files used by build scripts │       └── bdqdim templates and configuration files for bdqdim ├── dist Generated csv distribution files for building other artifacts │   └── bdqcore_tests_vertical.csv  List of test label, prefLabel, and fully qualified name, purpose?
 ├── docs  human readable documentation files ultimately to be built from files in build